jmeegan2/tech-assessment-SecurED/devlog/README.md

 if its because the hero list doesnt have a specific route its just blank -Im just gonna move on for now I cant seem to get it to reroute back to mainpage -Im just gonna restart, im not making any progress it seems
+- Im trying to define a hero in the HeroesDB but its not showing on the heros list and I have no idea why.